 The introduction will be gradual, with maximum involvement of employees at the installations to ensure a high level of buyin and good communication of objectives and procedures.
+Daily tours by the heads of Production and Packaging and The program started in 2016 when the first trainer received training.
+By 2019 three additional employees had been trained.
+Another five trainer courses are planned for 2023/24 in order to ensure the ever-increasing safety standards at the facilities in terms of health and employee protection.
+This comprehensive training program therefore also focuses on the safe and productive use of the facilities.

-Daily tours by the heads of Production and Packaging and the safety specialist and discussions with employees have already resulted in continuous improvements.
+the safety specialist and discussions with employees have already resulted in continuous improvements.